2026 Guide

 Business Registration

-Register your LLC with the Nebraska Secretary of State and obtain any required Grand Island business licenses or permits.
+Register your LLC with Nebraska and obtain any required local business tax receipt or license for Grand Island.

 Additional Considerations